Zhu Yawen

-Zhu Yawen (朱亚文, born April 1984) is a Chinese actor.
+Zhu Yawen (朱亚文) is a Chinese actor.
 He appeared in the films The Witness and The Founding of an Army; and the television series Red Sorghum and Empress of the Ming.
 In 2018, he took part in variety show The Sound and became champion.

 In 2019, he joined the variety show Keep Running as a cast member.

 Zhu ranked 80th on Forbes China Celebrity 100 list in 2019.